 According to the DFC website:

-Project contacts not provided at the time of disclosure.
+Project contact information not available at the time of disclosure.

 ACCESS TO INFORMATION

 Unlike many other development finance institutions, DFC does not currently have an access to information policy.

 Under the United States Freedom of Information Act (FOIA), DFC is obliged to respond to reasonably formulated requests for Agency records.
 However, DFC may apply exemptions from release to certain types of information and may charge fees in responding to requests.
 DFC has a designated FOIA officer who is trained in how to respond to requests and implement the law.
 You can learn more about filing a FOIA request at: https://www.dfc.gov/foia